 Sea Salt to Water Ratio for Hermit Crabs

 Apply half a cup of sea salt to one gallon of water.
-If you are weighing your salt rather than measuring it, tip the scales at 4oz.
+If you’re weighing salt rather than measuring it, tip the scales at 4oz.
 If you get marine salt, follow the instructions on the packaging.

-You must follow these measurements.
-The risks of insufficient salt in water have been profiled already.
-It’s just as harmful to have too much salt as an imbalanced pH in water can dry out the delicate skin of hermit crabs.
+You must follow these measurements due to the risks of insufficient salt in the water.
+It’s just as harmful to have too much salt as an imbalanced pH in water, which can dry out the skin.

-You will know if the water contains too much salt as it will be excessively cloudy.
+You’ll know if the water contains too much salt as it’ll be excessively cloudy.
 If you exceed the recommended amount of salt, cut the mix with freshwater.

 If you remain concerned about the safety of your hermit crabs, get a hydrometer to measure the salinity of the water.
-It won’t be much use for bathing water used by land hermit crabs.
 For aquatic animals, a hydrometer will keep them safe.

-Saltwater is essential for all hermit crabs.
-Of equal importance is ensuring that the saltwater is safe.
-If you’re not confident about mixing your saltwater, get it directly from a pet store.
+Saltwater is essential for all hermit crabs, and it must be mixed safely.
+If you’re not confident about mixing saltwater, get it directly from a pet store.